Luehang/react-paypal-button-v2/README.md

 Add an ``import`` to the top of the file.  **At minimal**, declare the ``PayPalButton`` component in the ``render()`` method providing a string for the `amount` prop and a function to the `onSuccess` prop.

 > If you like [`react-paypal-button-v2`](https://github.com/Luehang/react-paypal-button-v2), please be sure to give it a star at [GitHub](https://github.com/Luehang/react-paypal-button-v2).
+Thanks.

 ```javascript
 import { PayPalButton } from "react-paypal-button-v2";